sfstoolbox/sfs-matlab/doc/binaural-simulations.rst

 added by `driving_function_imp_wfs()` and other functions performing filtering and delaying of signals.
 This delay is returned by `ir_wfs()` as well and can be used to correct it during plotting.
-The blue impulse response is the corrected one, which is now placed at 321 samples which corresponds to the actual distance of the synthesized source of 2.5 m.
+The blue impulse response is the corrected one, which is now placed at 7.3 ms which corresponds to the actual distance of the synthesized source of 2.5 m.

 The impulse response can also be calculated without involving functions for